Growth & Management Strategies

 "The other aspect is governance, and best practice around this, which will help them raise capital and increase their sustainability." - interviewee

 Practical governance discipline for African scaling ventures: choose board composition for the knowledge the organisation needs at its current phase, not for investor comfort.
 Maintain the right balance between investor board members and independent members with sector and market knowledge - the correction period demonstrated repeatedly that boards dominated by investors optimising for the next round did not catch the unit economics failures that preceded venture closures.
-The IGC's evidence is clear: a one standard deviation improvement in management practices is associated with a 35 percent increase in labour productivity.
 Governance is not overhead.
-It is the infrastructure through which management quality compounds.
+It is the resource-based-view advantage at the institutional layer: the firm-internal capability to make consequential decisions well, repeatedly, at the moments when the venture's trajectory is determined more by decision quality than by daily operational performance.